Dainfern College has been at the forefront of Educational Technology (EdTech) in South Africa for a number of years.

 Content creation is a process whereby students are offered the chance to research, analyse and identify information on a specific topic and present it in their own way.
 The creative process allows students a more in-depth understanding of the topic, as well as giving them a more creative outlet for their knowledge.

-To facilitate this approach Dainfern College supplies iPads in the classroom for Grades 1 to 5 and then moves in to a ‘Bring-your-own-tablet/device’ approach from Grade 6 upwards.
-In Grades 6 -9 each student is expected to bring a tablet-style device to school every day.
+To facilitate this approach Dainfern College supplies iPads and Chromebooks in the classroom for Grades 1 to 3 and then moves in to a ‘Bring-your-own-tablet/device’ approach from Grade 4 upwards where each student is expected to bring a tablet-style device to school every day.
 In Grades 10-12 the students may choose to use a laptop in order to facilitate the increased demand to publish academic work through word processing.

 The College’s approach to EdTech ensures that technology is secondary to the pursuit of knowledge while still being a vital part of the school’s offering.
 In other words, if technology can enhance the academic potential of a lesson or task we will use it, but we do not use technology for technology’s sake as this can distract a student’s learning.
 We strive to make our offering relevant, exciting and academically stimulating, while at the same time allowing us to prepare our students for the world they will be entering when they leave school.

 Dainfern College has four fully equipped computer labs for use by all sections of the school, which ensures that every student has functional computer ability.
-We have iPads in every classroom from Grade 1 to Grade 5 at a ratio of one iPad for every two children.
-These iPads are used to create content in the form of Green Screen movies, iMovies, Google documents, books using Book Creator and many more.
+We have iPads and Chromebooks in every classroom from Grade 1 to Grade 3 at a ratio of one device for every two children.
+These devices are used to create content in the form of Green Screen movies, iMovies, Google documents, books using Book Creator and many more.
 We are constantly looking to use our tech to allow our students to create content and develop their own understanding of what is presented to them in the classroom.

 For coding, the school owns drones, Sphero robots, code-a-pillar and code-and-go robot mice to both introduce and reinforce coding principles.
 We also have three 3D printers for student use in the Design & Technology environment.